These Melbourne boutiques are filled with handmade fashion, one-of-a-kind gifts and locally-designed treasures.

 Limited edition slow fashion

 Sustainable and Melbourne-made, Lumi’s threads are the antidote to fast fashion.
 You’ll find this label in a lofty space in the Nicholas Building’s ground floor Cathedral Arcade.
-Only ten pieces of each garment are made by a small in-house team.
+Only a small run of each garment is made by a small in-house team.
 Thanks to this ethos, you’ll be wearing an ensemble that’s almost unique.

 Cult-status Melbourne design

-Another Cathedral Arcade gem, Kuwaii creates timeless designs right here in Melbourne.
+Another Cathedral Arcade gem, Kuwaii creates timeless designs and the majority of pieces are made in Melbourne.
 The label was launched more than 10 years ago by local designer Kristy Barber, with a focus on sustainability.
 That means quality craftsmanship, low volume runs, limited edition prints and trans-seasonal staples.
 Even the beautiful leather flatform sandals and boots are handmade.

 A fashion boutique entrance with lead light.